 If you’ve lived in your home for more than a few years, it’s normal to feel an emotional attachment to it.
-This is the place where you’ve created your own nest and made many treasured memories with friends and family.
-But once you’ve decided to sell you have to detach emotionally and start to see your home more objectively.
+It is the place where you’ve created your own nest and made many treasured memories with friends and family.
+But once you’ve decided to sell, you have to detach emotionally and start to see your home more objectively.
 If you allow your emotions to get in the way, this can paralyze negotiations.
 Try to see your home the way a buyer would.
 Be aware of its strengths and flaws.

 Not hiring a professional to help you sell